ikeydoherty/gnome-app-templates/README.md

 of the `src/` directory.
 This will give a good indication of how much work each developer is saved from each time :)

+** NOTE **:
+I am in the process of upstreaming this work.
+I hope that GatSidebar will appear in GTK+ 3.15 under a yet-to-be-decided name.
+Further discussion needs to happen with upstream first on "profiled" windows, i.e.  specific view types, like the SidebarWindow

 Stability
 ------
 Not at a point where this is even being considered yet.
 Note however